juliannaparsons/py4e/README.md

-# py4e
+# Spidering Practice Code
-Practice code I've modified for assignments in Python for Everybody by Dr. Charles Severance of Michigan University.
+These files include code to spider a website and then visualize a web.